nextgis/docs_ngweb/source/feature_edit.rst

 You can enter multiple features one after the other.

 When creating a line, click on the map to indicate its start and end points.
 While creating a polygon each new click on the map adds a new vertex.
 To finish a polygon you need to click on its starting point.

-You can use adhesion while creating vertices.
+If you accidentally click on a wrong place, press **Backspace** to delete the last vertex and place it elsewhere.

+Snapping is enabled by default for lines and polygons.
+To disable it, click |button_maptool_snap|.

 .. note:: If you need to create a polygon with a hole, first draw the outer ring and complete feature creation, then use |button_maptool_hole| tool to cut the hole.